nishadobe/spppartnerenablement/M2/ex2.md

 ![Customer Profile](./images/findaprofilepopup.png)

-On the X-ray panel on your local BT website, you can find multiple identities.
+On the X-ray panel on your local Luma website, you can find multiple identities.
 Every Identity is linked to a namespace.

 ![Customer Profile](./images/identities.png)